feedhenry-staff/fh-dev-proxy/README.md

 ```

-No other code is required in _application.js_.
+No other code is required in other folders.
+Once you've replaced the contents

-## Reserved Routes
-The usual FeedHenry specifc routes are reserved.
-This means that making a
-request to your proxy that has the path _/sys/info/ping_ will be routed to the
-FeedHenry handler for this as will other standard routes.
-Realistically the
-potentially for this being an issue is very slim.

-## Protocols and HTTPS
-Development requests are always proxied from the local development machine to
-the cloud instance using HTTPS, the cloud will then execute the request using
-the original protocol you specified.

-Only HTTP and HTTPS are supported.

-## Development Usage
-To use this in your projects (and to actually use your proxy!) simply perform
-a host remapping as part of your cloud startup process.
-If your application is
-deployed in the FeedHenry cloud the mappings won't take effect, so you don't
+of _application.js_ with the above code and deployed it you're ready to use
+your proxy.

+#### Configure Request Forwarding in your Cloud Application
-need to add any extra logic to manage local vs. FeedHenry environments;
+Now that you've created the proxy instance you just need to add some extra
-your code will simply work as expected!
+initialisation code to your Cloud Application code.

 The below code will ensure any HTTP/HTTPS requests you perform in your cloud
-application (when running locally) are proxied via the proxy you've specified.
+app, when running locally, are proxied via your FeedHenry proxy instance.
 For example any HTTP request to _secure-domain-1.com_ when running on your
 local machine would be proxied via a cloud application with the guid
 _j7bmVE3VzOpcSCaiMi7H6L5x_ running on _yourdomain.feedhenry.com_ over HTTPS and